 4. "Sehr alte Gedichte" [manuscript].
 See page 7, "early writings".

-5. "General York, Schauspiel in fuenf Aufzuegen" [manuscript]. click here for the title sheet.
+5. "General York, Schauspiel in fuenf Aufzuegen" [manuscript].
+The title page of the manuscript

 7. "Entwurf einer Metaphysik des Schoenen"

 8. Copies of other poems, some of which may be by Zeising.